daHaimi/accessible-ueq/README.md

 ## [Deprecated] Usage with angular
 Usage as [SurveyJS](https://surveyjs.io) custom element for [Angular](https://angular.io/).
 The general usage of custom elements is displayed on [SurveyJS Angular CLI](https://github.com/surveyjs/surveyjs_angular_cli).

+> Originally developed towards usage with Angular only, the WebComponent is now leading the developemnt.
+> As soon as stable, there will be a new Angular component developed, using the WebComponent internally.

 To add the accessible UEQ-S to you survey, just add this project to your `components` folder and edit your `survey.component.ts`:
 ```typescript